Gel-a-Peel Design a Diary

 The gel tray has 16 design templates which create impressive shapes, you simply squeeze the gel into the trays and look through from the underside for air bubbles.
-Using the cleaning tool you can swirl the gel around to displace air bubbles for a full design and then use the squeegee tool to scrape away excess gel.
+Using the cleaning tool you can swirl the gel around to displace air bubbles for a full design and then use the squeegee tool to scrape away the excess gel.

-Finally you can place the design sheets under the clear drawing mat and copy the designs which show through and then leave your designs to dry thoroughly.
+Finally, you can place the design sheets under the clear drawing mat and copy the designs which show through and then leave your designs to dry thoroughly.
 We tend to do them one day and take them out the next day to ensure they have dried all the way through which always gives great results.

 Peeling your designs